MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-windows-10-app-presentation-mode.md

 You can play a slideshow to automatically cycle through your presentation.
 You can set the slideshow to cycle through pages, bookmarks, or both pages and bookmarks.

 When you select the **Play** button on the action toolbar, the slideshow begins.
-A controller appears that allows you to pause the slideshow or to change what's being played: pages, bookmarks or both pages and bookmarks.
+A controller appears that allows you to pause the slideshow or to change what's being played: pages, bookmarks, or both pages and bookmarks.

 ![Screenshot of slideshow selector](././media/mobile-windows-10-app-presentation-mode//power-bi-windows-10-slideshow-selector.png)